-In order to assure quality, efficient service, and so that we (and you) may maintain a complete file on your property, requests for service must be submitted in writing.
-To submit a request for service, please fill out completely the Customer Service Request Form or go to our web site and complete the request on-line.
+In order to assure quality, efficient service, and so that we (and you) may maintain a complete file on your property, requests for service must be submitted in writing or we will be unable to process them.
+To submit a request for service, please fill out completely the Customer Service Request Form, an example of which is included in this section.
+(Blank forms have been included in the back pocket of this manual.)
 Please be sure to include a description of the work requested and its location in your home.
 For example, please indicate the room, the location in the room and a general description of the problem.
-If you have questions pertaining to this procedure, please call our Customer Service Department at 936-777-6600 (North Houston), 281-566-2100 (South Houston).
+To insure that your request is routed to the appropriate representative, please do not fax your service request.
+If you have questions pertaining to this procedure, please call our Customer Service Department at 268-2845.
 Mail or fax your written request for service to: